 Goals are overarching statements articulating desired outcomes and objectives, guiding project planning and execution.
 Examples include delivering projects on time, staying within budget, achieving quality deliverables, managing risks, and promoting stakeholder satisfaction.

-Key steps in creating goals involve understanding project purpose, gathering requirements, using SMART criteria, prioritizing, validating with stakeholders, and refining.
+Key steps in creating goals involve understanding the project purpose, gathering requirements, using SMART criteria, prioritizing, validating with stakeholders, and refining.
 Measuring goals entails defining objectives, establishing KPIs, setting baselines, monitoring progress, collecting data, analyzing performance, taking corrective action, communicating results, and reviewing and adjusting as needed.

 Bakkah offers premier training programs covering various project management courses, certifications, and tools to enhance expertise and achieve greater project success.